How Free Apps Make Money [Without Ads or Millions of Users]

 How do creators of free apps make money?

-Do apps really pay real money?
+Do apps really pay users real money?

 How much does 1,000 app downloads make?

-How do apps actually pay?
+How do apps actually pay out money?

 How much does it cost to create an app?